 Right-Hand Thread – A screw thread that is tightened by rotating clockwise when viewed from the head.
-Most screws are
+Most screws are right handed.

 Rolled Thread – A thread formed by plastic deformation of a rod instead of cutting.
 Most fasteners are formed this way.